UCLA Extension Winter School in collaboration with ASEEDER

 Program Introduction

-UCLA Extension Winter School in collaboration with ASEEDER is led by distinguished faculty members and is designed to provide students with an in-depth experience of world-class academic disciplines and innovative teaching methodologies at one of the most prestigious universities in the world.
-The program features three popular courses: Introduction to Statistics and Quantitative Methods (4 credits), Introduction to Calculus, and Creating a New Business.
-Students will receive an official certificate of completion and the Introduction to Statistics and Quantitative Methods course offers 4 transferable credits, which can be transferred to 10 UC campuses, including UCLA, UC Berkeley, and UC Davis.
+UCLA Extension Summer School in collaboration with ASEEDER is led by distinguished faculty members and is designed to provide students with an in-depth experience of world-class academic disciplines and innovative teaching methodologies at one of the most prestigious universities in the world.
+The program features two popular courses: Introduction to Statistics and Quantitative Methods (4 credits), and Applying Economics to Business Decisions (4 credits).
+Students will receive an official certificate of completion and 4 transferable credits, which can be transferred to 10 UC campuses, including UCLA, UC Berkeley, UC Davis, etc.

 why us